 A few days ago I started to make the bread to go with the Kabab.
 It is called Sangak.
 I had a hard time finding a recipe online, but Sangak is a sour dough so I made a starter.
 When my starter was ready I mixed up the bread and baked it on some dry beans.
 Sangak gets its name from stone and should be baked on small stones.
 The bread was nice, but not Sangak.
 Beans do not work in place of stones.
-I will try again.
+I will try again.2 large onions (grated)

 1 large egg (beaten)